chenzituo/chenzituo/README.md

-- 👋 Hi, I’m @chenzituo, a master student of MIT, MechE.
-Just starting my journey in science!
+- 👋 Hi, I’m @chenzituo, a grad student in MIT, MechE ever since 2023.
-- Focusing on the carbon nanotube(CNT) research.
-My ingredients include: atomistic simulations, quantum mechanics, scientific machine learning, chemical kinetics, dynamical systems.
+- Focusing on AI4PDE and AI4MD research.

 <!---
 chenzituo/chenzituo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.